-Within ToM ss-fROIs, there was a main effect of Forward compared to Backward speech and a main effect of Dialogue compared to Monologue in DMPFC, LTPJ, RTPJ, and RSTS, and an interaction in DMPFC and RTPJ.
-Results (Est. = estimate, S.E. = standard error, t-value, and uncorrected p-value) from the model:

-lmer(mean topvoxels extracted~f or bd or m+(1|participantID), REML = FALSE).
+Note.
+Within ToM ss-fROIs, there was a main effect of forward compared to backward speech and a main effect of dialogue compared to monologue in DMPFC, LTPJ, RTPJ, and RSTS, and an interaction in DMPFC and RTPJ.
+Results from the model: lmer(mean_topvoxels_extracted ~ f_or_b d_or_m + (1|participantID), REML = FALSE).

-indicates significance level p < .05, Bonferroni corrected for 7 ROIs (p < .0071)
+Indicates significance level p < 0.05, Bonferroni corrected for seven ROIs (p < 0.0071).

-Finally, to empirically test for regions that specifically responded to comprehensible dialogue, we performed a whole brain analysis for the following interaction: [Forward Dialogue>Forward Monologue]>[Backward Dialogue>Backward Monologue] (Figure 4).
-Four clusters were identified using an uncorrected threshold of p<.001 in the right temporal pole, right STS, left STS, and left cerebellum (none survived TFCE correction for multiple comparisons).
-In exploratory analyses, we extracted activity in individual participants in individually defined ssfROIs (within the 10mm sphere search spaces around center of gravity coordinates from the group results), using a leave-one-run-out approach to maintain independence between data used to define these regions and data used for extracting activation (Figure 4; Supplementary Table 2).
+(within the 10 mm sphere search spaces around center of gravity coordinates from the group results), using a leave-one-run-out approach to maintain independence between data used to define these regions and data used for extracting activation (Figure 4 and Supplementary Table 2).
 All four regions responded more to Dialogue than Monologue, and more to Forward than Backward speech.
 There was an interaction between comprehensibility and dialogue in the right temporal pole and left Crus II (cerebellum).